Policy Index

 Publication Frequency

-GJSD currently publishes two issues per year (a Spring and an Autumn issue).
+GJSD currently publishes three issues per year (a Spring and two Autumn issues).
 Paper submission last dates: 30 January / 30 August.
 Paper review notification: approximately three weeks after submission.

 Peer Review Policy